DejaTrudeaux/MVP/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Name-A-Pet

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  This app is for your typical animal-lover who likes seeing pictures of cute animals and is entertained by the thought of naming other people's pets.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Do you like pictures and gifs of adorable fuzzy animals?
+Do you like giving things names?
+Well this is the app for you.
+Choose dog or cat on the homepage, where you will be able to view thousands of photos and name an animal or move to the next page.
+Your pet's name and your name (optional) will be displayed on the home page next to the image of your pet!

 ## Problem ##
   > Describe the problem your product solves.

+  This app solves the recurring problem of not being able to view records of all the cute animals you name on the internet every day.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Your named animals are saved to the homepage for everyone to see.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "I love animals, and I love giving nicknames on a regular basis.
+So that's why I felt there was a void that needed to be filled in this world.
+This is why I made Name-A-Pet."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Getting started is easy!
+Just choose cats or dogs from the main page.
+From the next page, you can either click the next button to see the next pet, or type a name for the animal.
+Typing your name is optional.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I absolutely love it.
+There are so many animals and different things to see."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Try this app out, it's very fun.
+Tell your friends.